k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05a_main_source_lu_table_population_logic.md

 # Populating the Main Source LU Table - Logic

 The Broadway flow of the main source LU table is generated based on the **populationRootTable.pop.flow** template.
-It deletes and re-populates the main source LU table under the following conditions:
+It deletes and repopulates the main source LU table under the following conditions:

 - Running an [Extract task](/articles/TDM/tdm_gui/16_extract_task.md), [regular Load task](/articles/TDM/tdm_gui/17_load_task_regular_mode.md) (the Data Versioning checkbox is clear) or [Generate task](/articles/TDM/tdm_gui/16a_generate_task.md).